C.F. Martin used many bridge designs on his guitars. Here we

 can see that the saddle is notched, with the exposed part of the

-extending further than the shorter "drop-in" portion.
+saddle extending further than the shorter "drop-in" portion.

 The new edition of Longworth, page 38, states that the notched saddles